Melrose | Scottish Borders | Attractions

-Melrose Scottish Borders town where the game of 7’s rugby was first played The Heart of King Robert the Bruce is buried and Melrose Abbey and the area is renowned for the presence of Sir Walter Scott.
+Melrose Scottish Border town where the game of 7’s rugby was first played The Heart of King Robert the Bruce is buried and Melrose Abbey and the area is renowned for the presence of Sir Walter Scott.

 The Mercat Cross in the centre of Melrose

 Melrose Abbey was founded in 1136 by King David I. This was the first Cistercian monastery in Scotland.
 A stone plaque shows where Robert the Bruce’s heart was buried.
 The Melrose Abbey museum has many artifices that at have been preserved from the weather.
 Take a close look around the top parts of the Abbey ruins for the pig that is playing the bagpipes.
 Also the Heart Stone of Robert the Bruce where his Heart was buried.
 His grave is at Dunfermline Abbey.

 Robert the Bruce Heart Stone

 Robert the Bruce instructed on his death that his heart should go to Melrose.
 The knight took his heart to Melrose where it remains under the stone carved with a heart .
 His body was buried in Dunfermline with the other Kings.

 When walking through the ruins of the Abbey at your feet is history and on the walls are historic plaques but also above your head are also gargoyles and the pig that plays the bagpipes (not a common occurrence).

 The Abbey Museum was once the The Commendator’s House (lay administrator of the Abbey).
 This house was renovated and changed in 1590 by James Douglas the last Commendator and has been in this place since.